apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 Overlays are a strategy to combat repetitive code and/or resources.
 Rather than downloading the CAS codebase and building it from source, overlays allow you to download a pre-built vanilla CAS web application server provided by the project itself, override/insert specific behavior into it and then merge it all back together to produce the final (web application) artifact.
 You can find a lot more about how overlays work [here](https://apereo.github.io/cas/5.2.x/installation/Maven-Overlay-Installation.html).

 The concept of the WAR Overlay is NOT a CAS invention.
-It's specifically an Apache Maven eature and of course there are techniques and plugins available to apply the same concept to Gradle-based builds as well.You are free to choose between Maven or Gradle.
-For this tutorial I opted into the [Maven WAR overlay](https://github.com/apereo/cas-overlay-template).
+It's specifically an Apache Maven feature and of course, there are techniques and plugins available to apply the same concept to Gradle-based builds as well.You are free to choose between Maven or Gradle.
+For this tutorial, I opted into the [Maven WAR overlay](https://github.com/apereo/cas-overlay-template).

 Once you have forked and cloned the repository locally, you're ready to begin.